 (e) Equipment shall only be selected following Equipment trials or other evaluation against the specified criteria, and shall be selected no later than 31 December of the year five years before the Olympic Games with the following exception:

 a.
-For a discipline led Event, Council shall decide by 31 December of the year five years before the Olympic Games the criteria for Equipment suitable for qualification events and the criteria for Equipment suitable for the Olympic Sailing Competition.
+For a discipline led Event, the General Assembly shall decide by 31 December of the year five years before the Olympic Games the criteria for Equipment suitable for qualification events and the criteria for Equipment suitable for the Olympic Sailing Competition.

 b.
-For a discipline led Event, Council shall decide the Equipment by 31 December of the year one year before the Olympic Games.
+For a discipline led Event, the General Assembly shall decide the Equipment by 31 December of the year one year before the Olympic Games.

 (f) World Sailing may at any time require evolution of selected Equipment and shall liaise with the Class organisation and manufacturers before so deciding.
 Any such evolution shall be decided no later than 31 December of the year five years before the Olympic Sailing Competition.